pskrzypek97/ip-address-tracker/README.md

 ## Bugs

-- ~~Map crashes when searched domain or IP address does not exist.~~ Bug fixed by moving error to data window.
+- <strike>Map crashes when searched domain or IP address does not exist.</strike> Bug fixed by moving error to data window.
 - Data and map do not load when AdBlock or Ublock are enabled in the user's browser.

 ## Link